AlternateIf/ShortcutDevice/README.md

 > The _Huddle Lamp_ - combining both a desk lamp and a camera - is the attempt to create a new way of interaction between the user and computers such as PCs and mobile devices.

 The built in RGB-D camera precisely tracks smartphones and tablets located within a limited area on a table.
-Moreover _Huddle Lamp_ observes movements of hands which allows developers to make use of cross-device interaction.
+Moreover _Huddle Lamp_ observes movements of hands that allows developers to make use of cross-device interaction.
 Due to a web-based pairing approach users simply have to place a device below the camera and open a URL.
 This URL forwards them to webpage which uses _Huddle Lamps_ JavaScript API in order to make use of the the new interaction.

+In order to work with the _Huddle Lamp_ you need to run the _Huddle Engine_ on any server and interact with it through the included JavaScript-API.
+To be more precise, you run any service that uses JavaScript on either a server or your PC.
+Next, you connect to the server that runs the _Huddle Engine_ using a JavaScript-API.
+To get more information about the _Huddle Project_ check out the following links.
+If you want to get more insight on setting up the environment check out [_Installation_](#installation) and the [_Software-Architecture_](#architecture).
+I also recommend taking a look at the [_Huddle Engine_](#engine) and the [_Javascript API_](#api)

 **More in-depth information about the _Huddle Lamp_:**